 Pet Hair

-This test metric will likely influence your decision-making if you're looking for the best pet vacuum.
+This test metric will likely influence your decision-making if you're looking for the perfect pet vacuum.
 We scored each product's mastery at picking up pet hair for our final metric.
 With donated pet hair from a local groomer, we scattered the hair on a couch cushion and a low-pile automotive carpet, then awarded points on how much was successfully picked up, again utilizing the most effective attachment for each vacuum.

 The Pet Hair Eraser, as the name suggests, had an almost perfect performance, making it clear that a motorized brush attachment is the best solution if you want to pick up pet hair.
 It cleaned at least 99% of the hair from both surfaces in less than a minute.